tikv/pd/tools/pd-ctl/README.md

 # pd-ctl

-`pd-ctl` is a command line tool for PD, `pd-ctl` obtains the state information of the cluster and tunes the cluster.
+`pd-ctl` is a command line tool for PD, used to obtain the state information of the cluster and tune the cluster.

 ## Build